evadecker/eva.town/src/pages/colophon.md

 I designed and built this site myself.
 It's a home to share things I'm exploring and things I've built.
 It's a place for me to learn in public.

 All code is open source and available on [Github](https://github.com/evadecker/evadecker.com).
-The first commit was December 5, 2018, but the earliest version of this site dates back to 2015, an era where I eschewed versioning and uploaded files manually via <abbr title="File Transfer Protocol">FTP</abbr>. 😱 I've grown a lot since then—the technology around me has grown, too.
+The first commit was December 5, 2018, but the earliest version of this site dates back to 2015, an era where I eschewed versioning and uploaded files manually via <abbr title="File Transfer Protocol">FTP</abbr>.
+I've grown a lot since then—and the technology around me has grown, too.

 ## Technology